soumik-kanad/blurring_diffusion/README.md

 ## Citation

+This repo was created by [prateksha](https://github.com/prateksha) and [soumik-kanad](https://github.com/soumik-kanad).
+Please condider giving us a ⭐ if you find it useful.

 If you use the code in this repository for your research, please cite the paper as follows:

 ```bibtex